Live Virtual Medicare Boot Camp®—Hospital Version

 • Documentation and use of screening tools

-Module 14: Inpatient Utilization Review, Notices and Billing Issues
+Module 14: Inpatient Utilization Review and Notices

 • Important Message from Medicare (IMM) and Detailed Notice of Discharge